esp-rs/std-training/book/src/04_4_interrupts.md

 # Interrupts

-The goal of this exercise is to handle a button interrupt, so that the words "button pushed" get logged, if the `BOOT` button is pushed.
+The goal of this exercise is to handle a button interrupt, if the `BOOT` button is pushed.
 This exercise involves working with C bindings to the esp-idf-sys and other unsafe operations, as well as non-typical rust documentation.
 In a first step we will go line by line to build this interrupt handler.

 You can find a skeleton code for this exercise in `advanced/button-interrupt/exercise/src/main.rs.` You can find the solution for this exercise in `advanced/button-interrupt/solution/src/main.rs`

+This first part is not memory safe.
+We chose this route despite this fact, as it makes the general theme of dealing with the interrupt more obvious.
+We provide a safe variant for you to compare: `advanced/button-interrupt/solution/src/main_safe.rs`

 TODO Add points where it's safe to build to rule out basic mistakes.
 TODO why are some functions called with some(...), esp!(...) or "normal"?